szufix/mapel/index.rst

     # mapel.print_2d("testbed_100_100", mask=True)

-If everything was correctly downloaded and imported then after running test file you see "Welcome to Mapel!" text.
+If everything was correctly downloaded and imported then after running test.py you should see "Welcome to Mapel!" text.

 Then you can uncomment the last line and after running, test program should display the map of elections.

+If have any problems regarding Installation please contact: *stanislaw.szufa@uj.edu.pl*

 Functionalities
 =============================